 - it has enough detail and paperwork for us to get to work on it

-Step 3 Complaint investigation
+Step 3 Early assessment

-If we think we can look at your complaint, one of our complaints reviewers will then contact you.
-They will talk to you about the wording of your complaint, and will you will both agree on the issues that will be looked into.
-They will collect information from both yourself and the organisation you have complained about in order to reach their final decision on the complaint.
+If we decide to carry out an investigation, we will agree on the issues that will be looked into.
+The complaints reviewer will collect information from both yourself and the organisation you have complained about in order to reach their decision on the complaint.
+They will get any independent advice needed.
 They will keep your complaint private and will only tell the people who need to know about it.

-Step 4 Decision
+Step 5 Investigation Decision

 Before we make our final decision on your complaint, we will either send you and the organisation our provisional decision or share a draft of our public investigation report.
 This is your opportunity to tell us if we have relied on inaccurate information, or if you have new information that you think changes our provisional views.
 We will make a final decision taking into account any comments.